boumba100/android-stomp-websocket/README.md

 Click``` File → New → Import Module``` and select the wstompclient folder

-The steps above will add this to the settings.gradle file as like below
+The steps above will add this to the settings.gradle

 ```gradle
 include ':app', ':wstompclient'